hfern/tf/docs/caveats.md

 You need to get your entire artifact into one executable file that you can move to someone else's machine.
 This is VERY at odds with the default Python experience.

-To get around this, you can use something like [Nuitka](https://nuitka.net/) to compile your Python code into a single binary with `--onefile` and `--standalone`.
+To get around this, you can use something like [Pex](https://docs.pex-tool.org/) to generate a single binary.
-This is very fickle, and you need to consider:
+While this works for simple (pure Python) packages, you need to consider:

 * How many OS/Architecture combinations do you need to support?
 * How old of a version of GLIBC are you are targeting?
-You might want to run nuitka in docker container for an older distro.
+Prepare to bake pre-prepared `--complete-platform` configuration sets for every combination you want to support.
 * Do any of your dependencies have C extensions?
 Or do dynamic linking?
-  This might be a dealbreaker -- you can't install these on the fly.
+  This might be a dealbreaker.

-With a lot of project-specific configuration, you can get this working and building a single `main.bin`.
+With a lot of project-specific configuration, you can get this working and building a single `terraform-provider-$providername`.
 But YMMV.

+See [Building a Binary](tips_tricks.html#building-a-binary) for some tips and tricks to get this working.

 #### Development mode already works, why not use that?